Inspecting time sync settings

 RTC in local TZ: no

 4. Check the settings and content of the /etc/chrony.conf file.
-Change the settings of this file to add new time sync settings or change the existing settings.
+Change the settings of this file to add new time synchronization settings or change the existing settings.

 • CentOS 7